gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 </div>

 \
-This seemingly simple setup seemed to open up a lot of possibilities. :slightly_smiling_face:
+This seemingly simple setup seemed to open a lot of possibilities. :slightly_smiling_face:

 I could have some "geometry data node" being nothing more than an index and a vertex buffer (plus some bounding box and probably other things...) while a "component node" connected to it would act as some kind of vertex shader that could be used for displacement purposes.